A quarterly journal devoted to all aspects of American music and music in America

 American Music seeks submissions that employ interdisciplinary and innovative methodologies in the study of music in the Americas, especially when addressing underrepresented topics and perspectives.
 We welcome works by musicologists, ethnomusicologists, theorists, cultural studies scholars, anthropologists, sound studies scholars, and other scholars whose work intersects with the themes and topics outlined below.
 We are particularly interested in articles that engage with current debates and theoretical issues in these fields, as well as those that offer fresh perspectives on familiar topics.
 We also welcome submissions that include analysis of primary source materials, such as recordings, sheet music, or archival documents.

 Articles should be submitted electronically to the American Music online manuscript submission system.
 This secure, personalized resource will allow you to track your manuscript through each step of the review and acceptance process.
-To begin, click here to set up your personal account and upload your submission.
 Your transmitted material will be reviewed as soon as possible.

 Article files should be uploaded in Microsoft Word or rich text format.
 Please use endnotes instead of footnotes or parenthetical citations.
 Submitted articles should normally be between 8,000 and 10,000 words in length.